GDSL-UL/the_knowledge/07_JupyterLab.Rmd

 # JupyterLab

-This document shows how to install and run a JupyterLab server locally and remotely.
+This document shows how to pull and run a JupyterLab server locally and remotely.

 ## Run Jupyter Lab Locally